Estimated reading time: 6 minutes

 Understand the Real Meaning of “Hiking” and its History

 Hiking is more than just a physical activity.
-It’s also a way to connect with and learn from the natural world.
+It’s also a way to connect and learn from the natural world.
 Taking a hike allows us to break away from our usual routines and connect with ourselves and our connection to nature.
-Additionally, learning about the historical context of hiking can give us understanding of why it is important today.
-By looking further into the origins of hiking, we can gain insight into its true meaning and appreciate its many benefits.
+Additionally, learning about the historical context of Hiking can give us understand of why it is important today.
+By looking further into the origins of Hiking, we can gain insight into its true meaning and appreciate its many benefits.

-Learn What Differentiate a Hike From Walking or Trekking
+Learn What Differentiates a Hike From Walking or Trekking

 Hike often refers to an extended walk or excursion that is outdoors and covers a fair amount of ground.
 Though this can mean different things for different people, it generally denotes a longer journey than your average walk.
 It isn’t necessarily a committed journey involving special equipment, like trekking, but it can be traversed while carrying light supplies.
 Hikes typically involve walking on trails and often benefit from beautiful views and opportunities to take in nature.

 Determine How You Can Enjoy the Adventure of Hiking

 Whether you’re a beginner or have hiked for years, take the time to determine what makes Hiking enjoyable.
 It may be the meditative effect that comes from walking in nature, the challenge of conquering a longer path, the more extreme feeling of conquering tough terrain, the company of friends and family or some combination thereof.
 Figure out your motivators so that when you set out on a hike, they are your focus rather than just toil and mostly mindless miles.